 Finally, take precautions to limit scratches and dents by trimming the nails of any pets and keeping cleats and high heels off the floors and in the entryway or mudroom.
 A decorative rug near the front door will provide an extra layer of protection while you’re kicking off your shoes.
 Of course, you can get the look of wood and the durability of tile by choosing wood look tile instead.

-For the everyday lifestyle of a busy household, porcelain tile makes a great choice.
+For the everyday lifestyle of a busy household, porcelain tile is an excellent haigh-traffic flooring choice.
 This dense product comes in a range of PEI ratings, with 0 being the weakest and 5 being the strongest.
 When shopping for porcelain tiles to lay in your high-traffic areas, look for those with a PEI rating of either 4 or 5.
 Porcelain tile is available in a wide range of textures, colors, and styles, making it easy to find that that perfectly coordinates with the look of your home or business.

 With so many different flooring options available, it is easy to find an option that provides both style and durability.
 Keep it classic with a porcelain tile or utilize today’s technologies by laying luxury vinyl flooring down in the home.
 Once you’ve determined the right type of product, choose a color and style that speaks to the overall aesthetic of the space.
 Give any hard flooring an added layer of protection in high-traffic areas by considering an area rug or runner near doorways.